discordpill/Discord-Token-Generator/README.md

 Proxy & email with new captcha service that is cheap and fast.

 **Discord Contact**: Benz#7274
-Lifetime Access 200$
+Lifetime Access: 100$
-Monthly Access: 100$
+Updates every 3 days.

 Files for test